eloudsa/showcase/README.md

-# Flutter Showcase: Modern App Architecture
+# Flutter Showcase

-This project is a showcase of modern Flutter application architecture, demonstrating best practices for building scalable, maintainable, and user-friendly apps.
-It serves as a practical reference for implementing Clean Architecture, advanced state management with Riverpod, and interactive user onboarding.
+This project is a showcase of Flutter application architecture, demonstrating best practices for building scalable, maintainable, and user-friendly apps.
+It serves as a practical reference to implement Clean Architecture, advanced state management with Riverpod, and interactive user onboarding.

 ## Key Features & Concepts